MR

 Industrial Alliance (iA) Life Insurance is another publicly listed financial company with considerable assets under management and a financial strength rating of A+.

 iA offers various insurance products, including term and whole life insurance plans and participating and universal insurance policies.
-For term life insurance, Industrial Alliance offers two options, Access Life and Pick-A-Term.
+Industrial Alliance offers two options for term life insurance: Access Life and Pick-A-Term.

 The Pick-A-Term option lets you design your coverage term within the range of 10-40 years based on your specific needs and financial circumstances.